CRANK-MS/CRANK-MS/README.md

   <br />
 </div>

-## Classification and Ranking Analysis using Neural network generates Knowledge using Mass Spectrometry (CRANK-MS)
+## Classification and Ranking Analysis using Neural network generates Knowledge from Mass Spectrometry (CRANK-MS)
-This work is published as a ChemRxiv preprint ()
+A preprint manuscript describing CRANK-MS is available at ChemRxiv ()

 <!-- TABLE OF CONTENTS -->
 <details>